PlqnK/csgo-cfg/README.md

 ### General

-You don't need to add `+exec autoexec.cfg` to your CS:GO launch options but you need to add `-language textmodorel` to enable the Orel Text Mod.
+You don't need to add `+exec autoexec.cfg` to your CS:GO launch options but you need to add `-language textmodorel` to enable the Orel's Text Mod.

 From now on you shouldn't modify CS:GO settings[1] by using the in-game menu.
-If you do so your modifications will be overwritten the next time you open CS:GO.
+If you do so your modifications will be overwritten by the settings stored in the `.cfg` files the next time you open CS:GO.
 If you want to modify a particular setting you will need to directly edit the corresponding `.cfg` file.

 [1] The only exception is video settings that are not modified by the `autoexec.cfg` file.